 Historically the summer markets coincide with tight ranges and low volume.
-Trends seem to dry up, markets trade in tight ranges and short term opportunities can be rare.
-For instance, the past 30 day range in the SP 500 has been the tightest range seen since 1995.
+Trends seem to dry up, markets trade in tight ranges, and short-term opportunities can be rare.
+For instance, the past 30-day range in the SP 500 has been the tightest range since 1995.
 That particular market led to a 180% rally in the stock market over the next four years.
-However today’s market has its own unique headwinds including rate hike decisions that are eagerly awaited, dissected, and then obsessed over, as well as a very unique presidential election around the corner.
+However, today’s market has its unique headwinds, including rate hike decisions that are eagerly awaited, dissected, and then obsessed over, as well as a unique presidential election around the corner.
 Whether it breaks up or down matters little to me as long as it goes somewhere.

-To that effect, the tight ranges made it a difficult month for Trend Following strategies who collectively posted a -3.5% return according to the IASG Trend Following Index.
+The tight ranges made it a difficult month for Trend Following strategies, which collectively posted a -3.5% return according to the IASG Trend Following Index.
 Similar to the stock market, the month of August for the commodity complex was also rather void of volatility.
-With the stock market having held onto its post Brexit rally so far, the flight to Gold has slowed for now.
-Gold gave up some of its gains after breaking out in June and July by dropping $48 to $1300.
+With the stock market holding onto its post-Brexit rally so far, the flight to Gold has slowed.
+Gold gave up some gains after breaking out in June and July, dropping from $48 to $1300.
 Silver posted a somewhat larger drop of about 9%.
-Crude oil saw a modest rally of about 8.1% with OPEC rhetoric and high demand season being drivers.
+Crude oil saw a modest rally of about 8.1%, with OPEC rhetoric and high demand season being drivers.
 Natural Gas closed the month little changed primarily due to relatively mild weather resulting in reduced demand / steady inventories.
-On the Agricultural front, corn and soy beans both continued their slow slide, as yield reports are somewhat mixed but generally considered plenty sufficient to meet demand.
+On the Agricultural front, corn and soybeans both continued their slow slide, as yield reports are somewhat mixed but generally considered plenty sufficient to meet demand.
 Corn finished -4.9% while Soy Beans were -6.7%.

-In other strategies, Discretionary Traders as a whole were slightly positive for the month, finishing +.07%.
-In times where markets seem to lack conviction, a discretionary manager can usually emerge rather unscathed as they will tend to be out of the market.
+In other strategies, Discretionary Traders were slightly positive for the month, finishing +.07%.
+When markets seem to lack conviction, a discretionary manager can usually emerge rather unscathed as they will tend to be out of the market.
 Options Traders were the standout for the month with a combined +1.95% return.
 Despite the VIX being in the teens for the month, option managers were able to make steady profits by being able to stay in many of their positions through expiration.
-Agricultural Traders were somewhat noncommittal with falling prices yet some very apparent weather related risk developing.
-Accordingly positions seemed to be concentrated in the further dated contracts as that is where the trends are more highly anticipated.
+Agricultural Traders were somewhat noncommittal with falling prices, yet some very apparent weather-related risks developing.
+Accordingly, positions seemed to be concentrated in the further dated contracts as that is where the trends are more highly anticipated.